sudosays/yourdle.py/README.md

 ```

 On first run it will download and prepare a wordlist into `wordlist-en.txt` roughly ~95KB in size.

+### How to play

+The feedback from your guesses is a bit minimal.
+Upper case characters mean that
+the character is both correct and in the correct place.
+Lower case characters
+mean that the character is correct, but in the wrong position.
+An asterisk means
+that the character was incorrect.

+Example:

+1. The secret word is "ISSUE".
+2. Your guess is "SCENE".
+3. The feedback is `s***E`.

+Here 's' is correct, but in the wrong position.
+'E' is also correct and in the
+correct position.

 Some options include: